 Gin has seen a resurgence in popularity in recent years with millennials and an altogether younger demographic.

 But while the trend-conscious culture vulture might only have been reaching for a gin since it first became hip, this herbaceous alcoholic beverage can trace its roots and consumption back to the Middle Ages.

-While it began life as a herbal medicine of sorts, gin later gained traction as a popular option at the bar, with the seventeenth century serving as the launching pad for this luxurious beverage to be enjoyed for all its botanical beauty.
+While it began life as a herbal medicine of sorts, gin later gained traction as a popular option at the bar, with the seventeenth century serving as the launching pad for this luxurious beverage to be enjoyed by all for its botanical beauty.
 It’s tempting to start delving deep into the complexity of gin and all its varieties, but we’ll avoid that pitfall for now and instead focus on another complex corner of the gin realm.

 Already run ragged from trying to remember what’s what when it comes to gin flavour profiles and hot producers to buy from?
 Struggling to nail down the right recipe for a gin-based cocktail, but can’t quite find a consensus about what exactly goes into the mix?
 Those are secondary worries to some gin drinkers.
 Why?
 Well, if you’re not drinking the stuff out of the right gin glass to begin with, you’re off to a woeful start.

 Just as with vodka, scotch and pretty much any alcoholic beverage that’s proved halfway popular over the last few centuries, gin forms the base of an absolute heap of cocktails and mixed drinks.
-There’s hundreds, if not thousands of beloved gin cocktails served at bars across the globe, with the brilliant beverage providing an increasingly popular base for some truly inspired concoctions.
+There are hundreds, if not thousands of beloved gin cocktails served at bars across the globe, with the brilliant beverage providing an increasingly popular base for some truly inspired concoctions.

 As newfound interest in gin swells in younger generations, it’s likely countless more recipes will find their way into the recipe book.